MuddySheep/eclooper/readme.md

-  -r <range>      - search range in hex format (example: 8000:ffff, default all) -q              - quiet mode (no output to stdout; -o required) -endo           - use endomorphism (default: false)
+  -r <range>      - search range in hex format (example: 8000:ffff, default all) -q              - quiet mode (no output to stdout; -o required) -endo           - use endomorphism (default: false) -cuda           - use CUDA acceleration when built with CUDA

 Other commands:
   blf-gen         - create bloom filter from list of hex-encoded hash160